saidgadjiev/smart-bots-web/README.md

 To assign domain to digital ocean droplet in porkbun add nameservers to AUTHORITATIVE NAMESERVERS and wait some time

-https:
+https for hostname without www.
+For www you need to add additional settings to dns records: correct in init-letsencrypt.sh docker-compose paths and data folder path and remove domain with www.
-correct in init-letsencrypt.sh docker-compose paths and data folder path.
  To dry run use --dry-run option for certbot

 docker-compose:
 ```shell script